aeshthetic/mali/README.md

 ## Building

-At this time, Dixie does not use any dependencies besides the .NET Core 2 platform itself.
+At this time, Mali does not use any dependencies besides the .NET Core 2 platform itself.
 Once you [install .NET Core](https://www.microsoft.com/net/download), it should be easy to build and run the project.
 If you're using
 Windows and Visual Studio, you should have the .NET Core tools installed along with Visual F#.
-Meanwhile if you're building Dixie on any other platform
+Meanwhile if you're building Mali on any other platform
 (or using an editor on Windows that isn't Visual Studio), just ensure that F# and the .NET Core SDK are installed.
 Once you've done so, you can run the existing demo with

 ```bash